-80) Most often, this is the result of converting an identifier that is a function designator.
+82) Most often, this is the result of converting an identifier that is a function designator.

-81) A function may change the values of its parameters, but these changes cannot affect the values of the arguments.
+83) A function may change the values of its parameters, but these changes cannot affect the values of the arguments.
 On the other hand, it is possible to pass a pointer to an object, and the function may change the value of the object pointed to.
 A parameter declared to have array or function type is adjusted to have a pointer type as described in 6.9.1.

-- one promoted type is a signed integer type, the other promoted type is the corresponding unsigned integer type, and the value is representable in both types; - both types are pointers to qualified or unqualified versions of a character type or void. - If the expression that denotes the called function has a type that does include a prototype, the arguments are implicitly converted, as if by assignment, to the types of the corresponding parameters, taking the type of each parameter to be the unqualified version of its declared type.
+- both types are pointers to qualified or unqualified versions of a character type or void. - If the expression that denotes the called function has a type that does include a prototype, the arguments are implicitly converted, as if by assignment, to the types of the corresponding parameters, taking the type of each parameter to be the unqualified version of its declared type.
 The ellipsis notation in a function prototype declarator causes argument type conversion to stop after the last declared parameter.
-The default argument promotions are performed on trailing arguments. - 8 No other conversions are performed implicitly; in particular, the number and types of arguments are not compared with those of the parameters in a function definition that does not include a function prototype declarator. - 9 If the function is defined with a type that is not compatible with the type (of the expression) pointed to by the expression that denotes the called function, the behavior is undefined. - 10 The order of evaluation of the function designator, the actual arguments, and subexpressions within the actual arguments is unspecified, but there is a sequence point before the actual call. - 11 Recursive function calls shall be permitted, both directly and indirectly through any chain of other functions. - 12 EXAMPLE In the function call the functions £1, £2, £3, and £4 may be called in any order.
+The default argument promotions are performed on trailing arguments. - 8 No other conversions are performed implicitly; in particular, the number and types of arguments are not compared with those of the parameters in a function definition that does not include a function prototype declarator. - 9 If the function is defined with a type that is not compatible with the type (of the expression) pointed to by the expression that denotes the called function, the behavior is undefined. - There is a sequence point after the evaluations of the function designator and the actual arguments but before the actual call.
+Every evaluation in the calling function (including other function calls) that is not otherwise specifically sequenced before or after the execution of the body of the called function is indeterminately sequenced with respect to the execution of the called function.84) - 11 Recursive function calls shall be permitted, both directly and indirectly through any chain of other functions. - 12 EXAMPLE In the function call the functions £1, £2, £3, and £4 may be called in any order.
 All side effects have to be completed before the function pointed to by pf[£1()] is called.